enkidevs/curriculum/JavaScript/Functions/keep-to-the-scope.md

 * `'goodbye'`
 * `Reference Error`
 %exp
-Even though var’s scope is extended to the nearest enclosing function, the `if` condition is not passed so `a` is not defined when we print it.
+Even though `var`’s scope is extended to the nearest enclosing function, the `if` condition is not passed so `a` is not defined when we print it.
 %

 ---

 ```